-National Testing Agency will conduct the JEE Main 2020 April exam in the last week of May.
-JEE Main was scheduled for April 5, 7, 8, 9 and 11, 2020 but has been postponed due to the outbreak of COVID-19.
+National Testing Agency will re-open JEE Main 2020 application form correction along with exam centre correction from May 25 to 31.
+A day before, NTA has reopened the JEE Main application form submission from May 19 to 24.
+Earlier, Vineet Joshi, NTA Director General has announced that an extended list of JEE Main 2020 exam centres will be released within a week.
+JEE Main 2020 will be conducted on July 18, 20, 21, 22 and 23.
+Previously, the exam was postponed due to the outbreak of COVID-19.
+The details of JEE Main 2020 admit card will also be released soon.
+National Testing Agency has closed the application form correction facility along with exam centre change facility on May 3.
+The application form was released on February 7 and the last date to complete the JEE Main registration was March 12, 2020.
 The computer based test will be conducted for two papers - JEE Main Paper 1 for B.Tech/ B.E and Paper 2 for B.Arch/ B.Planning.
-The application form was released on February 7 and the last date to complete the JEE Main registration was March 12, 2020.
-The authorities will release the admit card of JEE Main 2020 after April 15.
 JEE Main 2020 result will be announced in online mode and will be valid for the current admission year only.
 JEE Main ranks will be used for admissions to UG engineering programmes offered by 31 NITs, 25 IIITs and 28 CFTIs in addition to admission in states like Odisha, Madhya Pradesh, Haryana, Uttarakhand, Punjab, Bihar, Jharkhand and Nagaland and many other private universities and institutes.

-NTA JEE Main is held twice a year in January and May.
+JEE Main is held twice a year.
 Candidates can appear for both and the better of the two scores will be considered for ranking purposes.
 About 8,69,010 candidates appeared for the January session of JEE Main which was held from January 6 to 9 in 570 exam centres.
 9 students scored 100 percentile as per the JEE Main result (January) for Paper I which was declared on January 17.
 The result for Paper 2 was announced on January 23.

 What is JEE Main?